 Welcome to Andean Travel Web, an online guide to adventure travel in Peru.
-We are a non-profit making organization with offices in Cusco, Peru.
+We are a non-commercial organization.
 We are not a travel agent and we do not sell tours or charge any of the companies to be listed on our website.
-Our staff comprise volunteers, all from different backgrounds, but all united in a genuine love for Peru.
+Our staff comprise unpaid part-time volunteers, all from different backgrounds, but all united in a genuine love for Peru.

 Our aim is to help promote Peru by providing good quality, independent and reliable travel information for visitors.
 We aim to highlight some of the main tourist attractions and help put you in touch with some of the best tour operators and hotels in Peru.
 It is only through promoting the more responsible companies and avoiding the worst ones that travellers and tourists alike can help contribute towards encouraging responsible tourism and respect for the local people and culture as well as protecting the environment.
 We hope that you enjoy our travel guide and become inspired to visit this incredibly diverse, beautiful and friendly country.

 Our aims are numerous and varied but basically fall into the following categories:

 Providing basic up-to-date travel information about the country and highlighting the main attractions.
 This is achieved in the form of our web site Andean Travel Web Guide to Peru which now has over 3500 individual visitors per day.
 In the future we hope to extend our web site to include more of the the north of Peru and also Ecuador, Bolivia and Chile.